eitansuez/spring-petclinic-istio/docs/index.md

 A great deal of "cruft" accumulates inside many files in [`spring-petclinic-cloud`](https://github.com/spring-petclinic/spring-petclinic-cloud): configuration for service discovery, load balancing, routing, retries, resilience, and so on.

 When you move to Istio, you get separation of concerns.
-It's ironic that the Spring framework's raison d'être was separation of concerns, but its focus is inside a monolithic application, not between microservices.
+It's ironic that the Spring framework's raison d'être is separation of concerns, but its focus is inside a monolithic application, not between microservices.
 When you move to cloud-native applications, you end up with a tangle of concerns that Istio helps you untangle.

 And, little by little, our apps become sane again.
 It reminds me of one of Antoine de Saint-Exupéry's famous quotes: